Neutrino meets ultralight dark matter: $\boldsymbol{0\nu\beta\beta}$ decay and cosmology: Implication for decays

 Because the occupation number of scalars $N= n^{}_{\phi} \lambda^3$ is very large, such a transition will leave the DM field almost unaffected.
 This is equivalent to simply taking the expectation value for all relevant operators in the Lagrangian or scattering matrix.
 In the presence of ultralight DM, the effective neutrino mass ($m_{ee}$) will hence receive an additional time-varying contribution

+where only the $g^{}_{ee}$ element of the general coupling matrix is relevant for $0\nu\beta\beta$ decays.
 The $0\nu\beta\beta$-decay process typically takes place with a very small uncertainty of time.
 It is therefore a good approximation to take the factor $\cos{ m^{}_{\phi} t}$ as a constant during the transition.
 But the long-term events will feature a time-varying pattern if enough data have been collected.

 The above result should be able to be reproduced from the more fundamental quantum field theory.
 However, it is not apparent to obtain the time-varying effect from a view of the Feynman diagrams as illustrated in Fig.~\ref{fig:Feyn}, where the emission and absorption processes are themselves time-independent.
 To understand this, we note that the mass of the ultralight DM ($< {\rm eV}$), namely the change in the energy of final electrons, is much smaller than the energy resolution of $0\nu\beta\beta$-decay experiments ($\sim {\rm keV}$).
 Hence, it is not possible at the quantum level to distinguish between the emission and absorption diagrams, which will lead to an interference.
 One can find that it is this interference that gives rise to the time variation.
 To be more precise, after the $0\nu\beta\beta$ transition via the vertex $(m^{}_{ee}+g \hat{\phi}) \overline{\nu^{\rm c}_{\rm L}} \nu^{}_{\rm L}/2$ the scalar state will be taken to